AnalyseDeCircuit/web-monitor/README_EN.md

 Single-node Linux monitoring kernel.
 Provides local system observability and limited management capabilities via HTTP APIs, WebSocket streaming and Docker-based plugins.

-The codebase and module paths still use the original name `web-monitor`.
-In this document we use the target project name **OpsKernel**; both names currently refer to the same project and will be unified over time.

 [简体中文](README.md) | English

 ---